 Scalar UDF Inlining

-This article introduces Scalar UDF inlining, a feature under the intelligent query processing suite of features.
-This feature improves the performance of queries that invoke scalar UDFs in SQL Server (starting with SQL Server 2019) and SQL Database.
+This article introduces Scalar UDF Inlining, a feature under the Intelligent Query Processing suite of features.
+This feature improves the performance of queries that invoke scalar UDFs in SQL Server (starting with SQL Server 2019 (15.x)) and Azure SQL Database.

-- Iterative invocation: UDFs are invoked in an iterative manner, once per qualifying tuple.
+Iterative invocation: UDFs are invoked in an iterative manner, once per qualifying tuple.
 This incurs additional costs of repeated context switching due to function invocation.
-Especially, UDFs that execute SQL queries in their definition are severely affected.
+Especially, UDFs that execute Transact-SQL queries in their definition are severely affected.

 With this new feature, scalar UDFs are automatically transformed into scalar expressions or scalar subqueries that are substituted in the calling query in place of the UDF operator.
 These expressions and subqueries are then optimized.
 As a result, the query plan will no longer have a user-defined function operator, but its effects will be observed in the plan, like views or inline TVFs.